samfrederick/Magnetar-PLUTO-files/README.md

 Installation for Windows and Mac is fairly straightforward, as .exe and .dmg installer programs are provided for the respective operating system.

-### 3. Repository Files
-Files downloaded from this repository may be unzipped directly into one's PLUTO directory.
-Alternatively, one may prefer to use a "Working PLUTO directory" to delineate user-added simulations from default programs.

 #### Installing VisIt on Unix Systems
 * Run the VisIt install script.
 The script for v2.13.3 is available at the following link: http://portal.nersc.gov/project/visit/releases/2.13.3/visit-install2_13_3